-- Photo may be any size, preferably matted with no glass. - Photo must be of at least one rabbit, in any setting. - Photo must have been taken by the youth exhibiting the photo. - Photo must have been taken within the last year (including last year's fair). - CLASS 510 SENIOR RABBIT Photo - CLASS 511 INTERMEDIATE RABBIT Photo - CLASS 512 JUNIOR RABBIT Photo
+- Photo may be any size, preferably matted with no glass. - Photo must be of at least one rabbit, in any setting. - Photo must have been taken by the youth exhibiting the photo. - Photo must have been taken within the last year (including last year's fair).

+510. SENIOR RABBIT Photo

+511. INTERMEDIATE RABBIT Photo

+512. JUNIOR RABBIT Photo

-Dress-A-Bunny Contest: Open to all exhibitors, 4-H/FFA.
-Sign-up will be through FairEntry and needs completed by July 14th.
-The costumes can be funny, serious, educational, etc. Rabbits must be entered in the fair to be in the contest.
+Dress-A-Bunny Contest: The costumes can be funny, serious, educational, etc. Rabbits must be entered in the fair to be in the contest.
 Bring your costume with you the day of the show and share with others.
-The Judge and Superintendents decision is final.
+CLASS #:

-CLASS 520 - Dress-a bunny Contest
+520. -Dress-a bunny Contest